-As a preliminary investigation unfolds, an officer must continue to make proper notifications as new information is gathered.
-An officer must use his or her resources to ultimately bring closure to the incident.
-Knowing one's resources and making appropriate notifications will help to maintain control on the scenes of serious incidents and complete a preliminary investigation in a timely manner.
+As a preliminary investigation unfolds, an officer must make proper notifications as new information is gathered.
+An officer must use their resources to bring closure to the incident ultimately.
+Knowing one's resources and making appropriate notifications will help maintain control of the scenes of serious incidents and complete a preliminary investigation in a timely manner.